People suffering from Hurricane Ida. August 20, 2021. Louisiana. Photo by https://prismreports.org/

 MARKET RESEARCH

-Weather forecasting language should be universal and intuitive, allowing users to instantly understand icons and signs without confusion.
+Weather forecasting language should be universal and intuitive, allowing users to understand icons and signs instantly without confusion.

 To achieve this, I analyzed common UI patterns that users already know and trust.

-Recap and Create
+02. Recap and Create

 ONBOARDING Key Problems: